 1. Yoga and Ayurveda are connected

 Yoga is a part of Ayurvedic life.
 While Ayurveda believes in healing the body in a natural process with the use of natural ingredients, Yoga is the advocate of the same idea.
 Ayurveda is known for the detoxing body in natural ways.
-While many have the question of how to remove toxins from the body in Ayurveda, the answer is very simple and easy to follow.
+While many have the question of the answer is very simple and easy to follow.